Screen Ireland

-Fís Éireann / Screen Ireland, formerly known as Bord Scannán na hÉireann / the Irish Film Board, is the Republic of Ireland's state development agency for the Irish film, television and animation industry.
-It provides funds for the development, production and distribution of feature films, feature documentaries, short films, TV animation series and TV drama series.
+Fís Éireann / Screen Ireland, formerly known as Bord Scannán na hÉireann or the Irish Film Board, is Ireland's state development agency for the Irish film, television and animation industry.
+It provides funding for the development, production and distribution of feature films, feature documentaries, short films, TV animation series and TV drama series.

 History

-The Irish Film Board (IFB) originally ran from 1980 to 1987.
-During this period it produced or co-produced Eat the Peach, Anne Devlin, The Outcasts (1982), and Angel.
+The Irish Film Board (IFB) was established to develop filmmaking in Ireland under the provisions of the Irish Film Board Act 1980.
+Over the following seven years, it funded or co-funded a total of 10 feature films, including Eat the Peach, Anne Devlin and Angel, before its activities were suspended by Taoiseach Charles Haughey.
 After its closure, the success of several externally funded Irish films, such as My Left Foot, The Crying Game and The Commitments, motivated local lobbyists to push for its re-establishment, which occurred in 1993.
 The board was reconstituted under the chairmanship of Lelia Doolan in 1993 by the Minister for Arts, Culture and the Gaeltacht, Michael D. Higgins, who said "The whole reasoning behind my decision to develop the industry by means of a two-pronged approach – namely, the reactivation of the Irish Film Board and my proposals in relation to independent television production contained in the Broadcasting Authority (Amendment) Bill 1993 – is precisely to exploit the technical facilities available in Ireland at present and the imaginative and creative skills which exist in that industry which have been underemployed".

 Fís Éireann/Screen Ireland

-On 10 April 2018, at a press conference for the publication of Investing in our Culture, Language and Heritage 2018–2027 (published as part of Project Ireland 2040), Minister for Culture, Heritage and the Gaeltacht, Josepha Madigan, announced that from 18 June 2018, the agency would become known as Fís Éireann/Screen Ireland.
-The decision to change the name of the agency was announced in 2015, by Minister for Arts, Heritage and the Gaeltacht, Heather Humphreys who said that the name-change "recognises the body’s increasing interests beyond the world of cinema and reminds us how, in this digital age, 'film-makers' now rarely work in the medium of 'film'".
+In 2015, Heather Humphreys, the Minister for Arts, Heritage and the Gaeltacht, announced a decision to change the name of the agency, saying that the name-change "recognises the body's increasing interests beyond the world of cinema and reminds us how, in this digital age, filmmakers now rarely work in the medium of 'film'."
+On 10 April 2018, at a press conference for the publication of Investing in our Culture, Language and Heritage 2018–2027 (published as part of Project Ireland 2040), Josepha Madigan, the Minister for Culture, Heritage and the Gaeltacht, announced that from 18 June 2018, the agency would become known as Fís Éireann/Screen Ireland.